-The area known as Newtown was originally a marshy piece of land outside of the the triangle known as Raandjeslaagte which was laid out as Johannesburg.
-It stood 0.9 kilometers north-west of the original market square and just south of the railway/Rand Tram line.
+The area known as Newtown was originally a marshy piece of land outside of the triangle known as Raandjeslaagte which was laid out as Johannesburg.
+It stood 0.9 kms northwest of the original market square and just south of the railway/Rand Tram.
 The Boer government granted plots for brick-making with adjoining residential stands soon after Johannesburg was established.
 A small population of poor Afrikaaners settled in the area predominantly as brick makers, hence the descriptive early name of Brickfields.
 Other impoverished farmers soon joined the ranks after arriving in Johannesburg.

 The singular Brickfields photo was originally taken from Cowen’s ‘Johannesburg the golden centre of South Africa’ published in 1889.

 The marshy ground, fed by an uprising of a stream, was high in clay content and the ‘green’ bricks made there were used in some of Johannesburg’s early structures.
 They were known as ‘green’ bricks because they were dried in the sun as opposed to baked.
 This resulted in a poor quality material that didn’t last, hence there being no examples of anything built with these bricks still standing.
 The stream, which was canalised in the early 1900’s rose in the vicinity of Gerard Sekota Street (previously Becker St) between Gwigwi Mrwebi (Previously Pim St) and Carr Streets.
 Today it is a built-up area consisting of modern flats and accommodation.

 Brickfields was also known as Johannesburg’s first slum area.
 It was one of the most undesirable and disease-ridden quarters of the town.
 Its inhabitants didn’t venture out at night on account of the numerous holes (wells and drop toilets in close proximity to each other) that were always half-filled with ‘water’.